pmagdon/cloud_detection/docs/source/materials.rst

 Accuracy analysis
 -----------------

-To calculate the accuracy of the multi temporal cloud detection algorithm , some of the generated cloud masks are be used to run an accuracy analysis, which is be calculated for 3 different land cover classes: forest, city and field.
+To calculate the accuracy of the multi temporal cloud detection algorithm and determine the error rate and source, some of the generated cloud masks are be used to run a point based accuracy assessment, which is be calculated for 3 different land cover classes: forest, city and field.

 For each one of these classes, the cloud masks for the 12 images of the same time series are analysed.
 For each image 50 points are created using the tool "Create accuracy assessment points" offered by ArcMap.
 The sampling strategy is set to stratified random to be sure that we get representative points for cloud and cloud free areas.
 This condition causes